 - Do the research, paperwork, and behind-the-scenes workings to make putting your plans into action pain-free

-- Create a unique financial plan to help you prioritise and develop for the future.
+- Create a unique financial plan to help you prioritise and develop for the future

 Frequently asked questions

-Is the advice free?Meetings with our Financial Consultants are on a no obligation basis.
+Is the advice free?Meetings with our Specialist Financial Advisers are on a no obligation basis.
 If you do choose to take out one of our financial products as a result, there will be an initial advice charge and often some ongoing management charges to pay.
 While we may make recommendations for you, you don’t have to take out any Wesleyan products or services.

 How long does the meeting last?An initial meeting will typically last around one hour, though it does depend on your individual situation and the complexity of your circumstances.